daybrush/moveable/packages/react-moveable/README.md

 * **Rotatable** indicates whether the target can be rotated.
 * **Warpable** indicates whether the target can be warped(distorted, bented).
 * **Pinchable** indicates whether the target can be pinched with draggable, resizable, scalable, rotatable.
+* **Groupable** indicates Whether the targets can be moved in group with draggable, resizable, scalable, rotatable.
 * Support SVG Elements (svg, path, line, ellipse, g, rect, ...etc)
 * Support 3d Transform